edggge/docs-site/docs/faq/bsc/bsc.md

 Binance Chain opens the gate for users to take advantage of the fast transferring and trading

-## There are already many wallets/tools support Binance chain
+## How many assets are issued on Binance chain?

-There are already 110 assets on Binance Chain
+There are already [110 assets](https://explorer.binance.org/assets) on Binance Chain

-The introduction of BRP8 will be an innovative way for tokenization of properties
+The introduction of [BEP8](https://github.com/binance-chain/BEPs/pull/69) will be an innovative way for tokenization of properties

 ## What make Binance Smart Chain different?